 Students are required to attend all classes and take all examinations required by the respective certifying bodies, and demonstrate proficiency to receive a passing grade of "P." A non-passing grade in any course will cause the student to retake the course.

-Students may be dismissed from Accelerated Skills Training Programs and terminated from Veteran's Benefits if they fail the industry credential examinations in a program or have any unexcused absences.
+Students may be dismissed from Accelerated Skills Training Programs and terminated from Veteran's Benefits if they fail to achieve program requirements for industry credential examinations or exceed program attendance requirements for unexcused absences.

 Notifications to Veteran’s Certification Office